 Please see my lovely pictorial below that shows a more sway-backed position a tucked position and a more neutral position.
 (All of these are my body’s version of each given my own alignment limitations and by no means the definitive way to be duck, tuck or neutral.)

 As you can see with my exaggerated tuck position, my upper spine also rounds.
-For many people a tucked pelvis also comes with a forward thrusting lower ribcage (sorry I wasn’t able to contort myself into that position, but if I get a willing student I’ll take a pic later and add it in to the post).
+For many people a tucked pelvis also comes with a forward thrusting lower ribcage (sorry I wasn’t able to contort myself into that position).

 Now, Rome wasn’t built in a day and it will take time for you to even begin to assess whether you have a tucked pelvis that needs addressing and then you’ll need to spend time adjusting your alignment to find the mobility to un-tuck it.

 This is where yoga can help.
 For many people with tight hamstrings and a tucked pelvis an aching low back is also often in play.
 So, we need a pose everyone can do, but especially those with achy backs.

 Reclining Big Toe Pose is the answer!
 Really, yoga is always the answer, right?
 This pose is in my top 10 of favorite yoga poses.

 In this version look at the leg that is on the floor.
 There is no space between the hamstring and the mat; the back of my leg is touching the floor.